michaelrosejr/arubacentralcaas/README.md

 As of Aruba Central 2.5.1, the CaaS API is now available using access tokens.
 If you're looking for the previous script, it has been moved to cookie_version.

-I've also added a python script to do the equiviant to a `show commited` in the AOS CLI.
-The script is called `show_commited`.
-Please [see details below](#show-commited) on show_committed below.
+I've also added a python script to do the equiviant to a `show committed` in the AOS CLI.
+The script is called `show_committed`.
+Please [see details below](#show-committed) on show_committed below.

 These python scripts use the CaaS API to push configurations to Aruba Central that the GUI does not support.
 This is particluarly useful if you have to make a signficant amount of changes, such as add a large number of netdestiations, ACLs, VLANs, etc.